Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Derivation of the effective action

 It is also possible to obtain a bosonization formula for bosonic systems using phenomenological bosonization~\cite{Giamarchi_book}.
 The density operator $\rho(x)$ and an annihilation operator of a boson $ b_i $ are represented with bosonic fields $\phi (x)$ and $\theta (x)$ as

-Applying the above formulae to the lattice model (\ref{eq:lattice_model}) in the main text with $A(t) = 0$ and taking a continuum limit ($a \to 0$), we obtain the low-energy effective theory of the lattice model.
-As mentioned in the main text, the hopping part in Eq.~(\ref{eq:lattice_model}) gives a gapless free boson theory and the interaction term in Eq.~(\ref{eq:lattice_model}) is typically recast to a cosine term.
-While it is possible that multiple cosine terms appear depending on the detail of the interaction term, we consider a single cosine term for simplicity.
+Applying the above formulae to the lattice model (\ref{eq:lattice_model}) with $A(t) = 0$ and taking a continuum limit ($a \to 0$), we obtain the low-energy effective theory of the lattice model.
+As mentioned in Sec.~\ref{sec:EFT}, the hopping part in Eq.~(\ref{eq:lattice_model}) gives a gapless free boson theory and the interaction term in Eq.~(\ref{eq:lattice_model}) is typically recast to a cosine term.
+While it is possible that multiple cosine terms appear depending on the details of the interaction term, we consider a single cosine term for simplicity.
 Then, we obtain the following Hamiltonian, called \textit{sine-Gordon model},

 Here we have defined the conjugate momentum $\Pi = \nabla \theta(x) / \pi$ which satisfies $[\phi(x), \Pi(y)]=i \delta(x-y)$. $K, v, g$ and $\beta$ are model parameters. $K$ is called the Luttinger parameter and $v$ corresponds to the velocity of bosonic excitations. $g$ represents the strength of the interaction inducing the energy gap.
 Due to the interaction effect represented by the cosine term, $K$, $v$ and $g$ take renormalized values, whereas $\beta$ is fixed in each lattice model~(\ref{eq:lattice_model}).